 I believe it’s through the stories told by others that we begin to process, piece together, and learn to tell our own stories.
 Pregnancy loss and the season of deep grief that follows can be lonely.
 It was for me anyway.
 But the stories told by those who had gone before me made me feel seen, understood, and most importantly, not crazy.
 Grieving the loss of a baby is normal.
 For me, it was leaning on the words of others—their stories filled with honesty and heartache and encouragement and faith and grief and hope—that helped me find my way through the darkness of my own grief.

-Here are 10 Books that I hope will do the same for you.
+Here are 10 books for a grieving mother that I hope will do the same for you.

 1. Unexpecting by Rachel Lewis